fbpx

 3. Ludwig’s Angina

 This bacterial infection occurs on the floor of your mouth and underneath your tongue after a tooth abscess.
 Ludwig’s Angina is more common in adults with a compromised immune system than in children.
 Poor oral hygiene, tooth trauma, lacerations in your mouth, and tooth extractions can also contribute to developing Ludwig’s Angina.
 To prevent Ludwig’s Angina, you should practice good oral hygiene and schedule regular dental checkups at our dental clinic in NE Calgary every 6 months.
-You must visit our dental doctor near you for prompt treatment if you have a tooth or mouth infection.
+You must visit our dentist near you for prompt treatment if you have a tooth or mouth infection.

 Common symptoms of Ludwig’s’ Angina